Sergeants 3: Production

-Critical reception
+W.R.
+Burntt called the film one of his "pet pictures" because they shot his first draft.

-Sergeants 3 was met with middling reviews on release.
-Variety labeled it as "warmed-over Gunga Din in a westernized version of that epic, with American-style Indians and Vegas-style soldiers of fortune.
-The essential differences between the two pictures, other than the obvious one of setting, is that the emphasis in Gunga was serious with a tongue-in-cheek overtone, whereas the emphasis in Sergeants is tongue-in-cheek with serious overtones."
+Reception

 In a contemporary New York Times review, critic A. H. Weiler wrote: "Mr. Sinatra and his loyal coterie switch from slapstick to slaughter and back again with reckless abandon.
 They may have found a 'home' in this peculiar kind of an 'Army' but their antics may be enough to give a discerning observer the megrims."

-Box Office
+Variety called the film a "warmed-over Gunga Din in a westernized version of that epic, with American-style Indians and Vegas-style soldiers of fortune" and wrote: "The essential differences between the two pictures, other than the obvious one of setting, is that the emphasis in Gunga was serious with a tongue-in-cheek overtone, whereas the emphasis in Sergeants is tongue-in-cheek with serious overtones."

-According to Kinematograph Weekly the film was considered a "money maker" at the British box office in 1962.
+According to Kinematograph Weekly, the film was considered a "money maker" at the British box office in 1962.